Khamies/khamies.github.io/_posts/2023-01-07-Coding-Questions.md

 - Solution Intuition

-  ##### 1. Brute force solution
+  ##### **1. Brute Force Solution**

-  The intuitive approach to solve the problem is by making three for-loops (i, j, k), then iteratively, we look for a combination of a three numbers that add up to zero.
+  The intuitive approach to solve the problem is by making three for-loops (i, j, k), then iteratively, we look for a combination of three numbers that add up to zero.

 ```python
 def threeSum(nums):